Currying #

 Definition #

 Definition.
-If $f$ is a function with $n$ arguments, then the currying (or curried form) of $f$ is the function
+If $f$ is a function with $n$ arguments, then $f$ in curried form is the function

 $$ x_1 \mapsto .. \mapsto x_n \mapsto f(x_1, .., x_n) $$